 Andrew has lectured and written articles on a variety of personal injury topics.

-He co-authored an article entitled “Sweet Relief: To Mitchell or Not to Mitchell, That is The Question” which was published in the Personal Injury Brief Update sent to over 11,000 readers.
-He has been published in Pulse, a magazine sent to all GPs in the UK.
+He co-wrote an in depth article on vicarious liabilty that was featured in the Personal Injury Law Journal and co-authored an article entitled “Sweet Relief: To Mitchell or Not to Mitchell, That is The Question” which was published in the Personal Injury Brief Update sent to over 11,000 readers.

 The topics of some of his lectures have included:

 2001: Kalisher Scholarship, awarded to only one Bar School student nationally each year, covering the cost of Bar School fees